-30 May Egypt
+30 May Why You Need to Travel to Egypt

-That was Egypt for me, since I was a kid dreaming of how to read the royal cartouche, imagining how marvelous the Sphinx would be or how tall the Great Pyramid is.Then my wife and I, embarked on a trip that far exceeded our expectations.
+“Egypt had been a dream for me since I was a kid; dreaming of how to read the royal cartouche, imagining how marvelous the Sphinx would be or how tall the Great Pyramid is.
+Years later, my wife and I embarked on a trip that far exceeded our expectations.”

-Javier R shares his dream holiday
+Javier R shares his dream holiday experience.

 For the first three days, we stayed at the Mena House hotel, and the first surprise was about to come.
-We arrived at night so had no chance to spot the pyramids, but the next morning gave us the first of several gifts:
+We arrived at night so had no chance to spot the pyramids, but the next morning gave us the first of several gifts.

 My wife and I hired a local tour company that took care of us in every aspect of our visit.
-They assigned us three different guides speaking Arabic, English and surprisingly Spanish!
-They were the ones who saved us from the swarm of hawkers coming after us to sell all sorts of touristy stuff, and guided us through the local customs.
+They assigned us three different guides speaking Arabic, English and, surprisingly, Spanish!
+They were the ones who saved us from the swarm of hawkers coming after us to sell all sorts of touristy stuff and guided us through the local customs.

 And here it is, the most anticipated, acclaimed, and praised monument of the ancient world.

-To finish our tour we sailed for a week on a 5-star cruise along the Nile River from Aswan to Luxor, visiting the temples of Karnak, Luxor, the Valley of the Kings, the temple of Hatshepsut, the Temple of Horus, and the High Dam at Aswan.
+To finish our tour, we sailed for a week on a 5-star cruise along the Nile River from Aswan to Luxor, visiting the temples of Karnak, Luxor, the Valley of the Kings, the temple of Hatshepsut, the Temple of Horus, and the High Dam at Aswan.

 Language Spoken: Egyptian Arabic